GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-intro/tutorial.md

 ```

 Next, we'll call the Vision API with this request.

-## Call the Vision API and parse the response

 Now you're ready to call the Vision API using curl as before: